samurdhilbk/cricket-scoreboard/README.md

 The batsman with an asterisk before the name is the batsman on-strike.
 The following two controls this batsman.

-4. w/s arrow keys - Increase/Decrease batsman's score
+4. w/s keys - Increase/Decrease batsman's score
-5. e/d arrow keys - Increase/Decrease balls-faced
+5. e/d keys - Increase/Decrease balls-faced

 6. To change the batsman on-strike click the score of the required batsman.
 Then the asterisk will indicate the bastman on-strike.